Alita: Battle Angel: Plot

-In 2563, 300 years after Earth was devastated by a catastrophic war known as "The Fall", scientist Dr. Dyson Ido discovers a disembodied female cyborg with an intact human brain while scavenging for parts in the massive scrapyard of Iron City.
-Ido attaches a new cyborg body to the brain and names her "Alita" after his deceased daughter.
-Alita wakes with no memory of her past and quickly befriends Hugo, a young man who dreams of moving to the wealthy sky city of Zalem.
-She also meets Dr. Chiren, Ido's estranged ex-wife.
-Hugo later introduces Alita to Motorball, a Rollerball-like racing sport played by cyborg gladiators.
-Secretly, Hugo robs cyborgs of their parts for Vector, owner of the Motorball tournament and the 'de facto' ruler of the Factory, Iron City's governing authority.
+In the year 2563, 300 years after Earth was devastated in a catastrophic war against the United Republic of Mars (URM), scientist Dr. Dyson Ido scavenges a disembodied female cyborg with an intact human brain in the Iron City scrapyard.
+He unites it with a new cyborg body and names her "Alita" after his late daughter.
+Alita wakes with no memory and befriends Hugo, who dreams of moving to the wealthy sky city Zalem.
+She also meets Dr. Chiren, Ido's ex-wife.
+Hugo introduces Alita to Motorball, a Rollerball-like sport played by cyborg gladiators.
+Hugo secretly robs cyborgs of their parts for Vector, owner of the Motorball tournament and de facto ruler of the Factory, Iron City's governing authority.

-One night, Alita follows Ido; they are ambushed by a gang of cyborg serial killers led by Grewishka.
-Ido is injured, and Alita instinctively fights using "Panzer-Kunst", a lost combat art for machine bodies.
-She kills two of the cyborgs and damages Grewishka, who retreats.
+One night, Alita follows Ido.
+They are ambushed by killer cyborgs led by Grewishka.
+Ido is injured and Alita instinctively fights using "Panzer-Kunst," a lost combat art for machine bodies.
+She kills two cyborgs and damages Grewishka who retreats.
 Ido reveals that he is a Hunter-Warrior, a bounty hunter hired by the Factory.
-Grewishka goes to Dr. Chiren, who is working for Vector, for help.
-Despite Alita believing that fighting will help her rediscover her past, Ido discourages her from becoming a Hunter-Warrior.
-Alita finds a highly advanced cyborg body in a crashed spaceship outside the city.
-Recognizing that the body belonged to a Berserker—deadly shock troops of the enemy nation United Republics of Mars (URM) from the Fall, of which Alita was a member—Ido refuses to install Alita in it.
+Grewishka seeks help from Dr. Chiren, who is working for Vector.
+Alita believes fighting will help her rediscover her past but Ido discourages her from becoming a Hunter-Warrior.
+Alita finds an advanced cyborg body of a Berserker — shock troops of the enemy URM, of which Alita realizes she was a member.
+Ido refuses to install Alita in it, which upsets her.

-Frustrated, Alita registers herself as a Hunter-Warrior.
-At the Kansas Bar, she and Hugo are unable to recruit other Hunter-Warriors to help her take down Grewishka.
-Zapan, a cyborg Hunter-Warrior bully, provokes Alita, and she severely beats him in a fight, triggering a chaotic bar brawl until Ido arrives to intervene.
-Suddenly, an upgraded Grewishka appears and challenges Alita to a duel, revealing that he has been sent by Zalem's technocrat overlord, Nova, to destroy her.
-Despite her combat skills, Alita's body is damaged by Grewishka, before Ido, Hugo and Hunter-Warrior dogmaster McTeague arrive and force Grewishka to retreat.
+Alita registers as a Hunter-Warrior.
+At the Kansas Bar, she and Hugo attempt to recruit other Hunter-Warriors to help take down Grewishka.
+Hunter-Warrior Zapan provokes Alita and she beats him in a fight, triggering a bar brawl until Ido arrives.
+An upgraded Grewishka appears and challenges Alita to a duel, having been sent by Zalem's overlord, Nova, to destroy her.
+Alita's body is damaged by Grewishka before Ido, Hugo, and Hunter-Warrior dogmaster McTeague force Grewishka to retreat.
 Ido apologizes and transplants Alita into the Berserker body.